 ABOUT KYLE HUGHES

 Kyle R. Hughes (PhD, Radboud University Nijmegen) is a scholar-pastor-teacher specializing in the study of early Christianity and working to bring out the riches of patristic theology for the modern church and for Christian schools.
 He is the author of the books Teaching for Spiritual Formation, How the Spirit Became God, and The Trinitarian Testimony of the Spirit, as well as several peer-reviewed journal articles, book reviews, and dictionary entries.
 A frequent conference presenter, he also serves on the Board of Directors of the Robert E. Webber Center for an Ancient Evangelical Future at Trinity School for Ministry.
 Kyle’s primary theological interests include the development of the doctrine of the Holy Spirit, spiritual formation in the Anglican tradition, and Christian teaching and learning.
 Kyle and his wife Karisa, and their three children live in Powder Springs, Georgia, where he serves as History Department Chair at Whitefield Academy.
-In 2019, he was ordained to the diaconate in the Anglican Church in North America) and is the Director of Catechesis at Christ the King Anglican Church in Marietta.
+In 2019, he was ordained as a vocational deacon in the Anglican Church in North America) and is the Director of Catechesis at Christ the King Anglican Church in Marietta.
 Follow him on Twitter @KyleRHughes10.

 ABOUT THIS SITE